St. John's Episcopal Church (Olympia, Washington): Buildings

 St. John's Episcopal Church moved to its current location at 20th and Capitol Way in 1960.
 Included in the buildings are many traditional and abstract style stained glass windows.
 The church facility also contains many artifacts from the second church facility.

+Due to major structural needs, including seismic upgrades, the need for a new emergency and fire alarm system, and numerous other challenges, the church community, led by Rev. Dr. Janet Waggoner, announced that the church and related property would be put up for sale for $19 million.
+The faith community plans to move out of the facility in mid 2027 and is raising money to either buy or build a new facility.